-So speaking of other esports, a lot of team-based games, they have a lot of huge regional rivalries, whether it’s like, NA vs. EU, East vs. West.
+So speaking of other esports, a lot of team-based games have huge regional rivalries; whether it’s like, NA vs. EU, East vs. West.
 Are regional rivalries a big deal in an individual-based game like Hearthstone?
 Is that something the players focus on and take pride in?

 On a personal level, how was your journey to becoming a professional gamer?
 Did you get much support from family and friends?

 I think my Asian family is pretty traditional, so it was a tough decision to go through at first.
 It took a little bit of time to finally commit, but I think that’s really just something more or less on my personal side.
 Just finding strength of will to pursue what I want.

 What kind of advice would you give to the young gamers out there right now that are kinda in a similar position; where they’re gifted and they want to press through but they’re receiving a lack of support?

 It’s really tough to see where your peak is at.
 Yes, you might be the best in this certain category or your certain region to begin with but you really have to have a few things.
 You have to have a very strong passion for what you’re doing and there’s gotta be something that you’re realizing like, “I’m just thinking about this on a different level or a different way than what I’m seeing others do.”
 Make sure that you have an edge and make sure that you have the drive to focus on it.